 We had our factories, and with them solid working class jobs that gave us cultural and economic diversity.
 I don’t romanticize or glorify the difficult working conditions in these foundries or the environmental havoc they wrought.
 I accept the bad but celebrate the positive – the good, mostly union jobs that gave us some degree of economic balance.
 I also appreciate the industrial architecture in West Berkeley.

-For today’s post, we finished our tour of industrial Berkeley north of University, but focusing on Second Street north of Gilman and south of Cedar.
+For today’s post, we finished our tour of industrial Berkeley north of University, focusing on Second Street north of Gilman and south of Cedar.
 The vast wilderness to the south of University still awaits us.

 Recycling and trash transfer have a a gritty vibe.